Severn Valley Water Management Scheme

 How to get involved

 In Spring 2024 we will begin a dedicated programme of engagement with communities across the catchment.
-The start of this process is the initial consultation, which runs from 8 April - 20 May 2024.
-The link to the consultation page will be added to this webpage on 8 April 2024.
+This process started with the initial consultation, which ran from 9 April - 21 May 2024.

 If you have any questions in the meantime, please contact either: